scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 - `ConsIngress`, `ConsEgress`: The 16-bits ingress/egress Interface IDs in construction direction, that is, the direction of beaconing.
 - `MAC`: The 6-byte Message Authentication Code to authenticate the Hop Field.
 For details on how this MAC is calculated, see [](#hf-mac-overview).

-The Ingress Router (respectively Egress Router) is the router owning the Ingress interface (respectively Egress interface) when the packet is traveling in the *construction direction* of the path segment (i.e. the direction of beaconing).
+The Ingress Router (respectively Egress Router) is the router owning the Ingress interface (respectively Egress interface) when the packet is traveling in the *construction direction* of the path segment (i.e., the direction of beaconing).
 When the packet is traveling in the opposite direction, the meanings are reversed.

 Router alert flags work similarly to {{RFC2711}} and allow a sender to address a specific router on the path without knowing its address.
 Processing the Layer 4 payload in the packet means that the router will treat the payload of the packet as a message to itself and parse it according to the value of the `NextHdr` field.
 Such messages include Traceroute Requests (see 'SCMP/Traceroute request' in {{I-D.dekater-scion-controlplane}}).